awalterschulze/goderive/Contributing.md

 When all of this is working, please create a pull request.
 This is already a good time to get feedback, before creating an example.

+### Don't Repeat Yourself

+The DRY principle is great in programming, but in Go we violate this rule more often than in other languages, because of the lack of generics.
+Even without this limitation it is still a balance and not every function is a great library function.
+Having said that the [derive](https://godoc.org/github.com/awalterschulze/goderive/derive) library contains quite a few functions, to help with generating code.
+Some example include:

+  * [Zero](https://godoc.org/github.com/awalterschulze/goderive/derive#Zero) returns the zero value as a string, for a given type.
+  * [Fields](https://godoc.org/github.com/awalterschulze/goderive/derive#Fields) is useful for generating code that operates on structs.
+  * [TypesMap](https://godoc.org/github.com/awalterschulze/goderive/derive#TypesMap) is the go to for anything that requires more context.
+  * [IsError](https://godoc.org/github.com/awalterschulze/goderive/derive#IsError) returns whether a type implements the Error interface.

 ## Contributing Examples

 We can always use better examples.